Mata Gujri: Later life

 During the evacuation of Anandpur during the Mughal siege of Anandpur in December 1704 or 1705, she was accompanied by Zorawar Singh and Fateh Singh (younger two sons of Guru Gobind Singh) when they became separated from the main group of evacuees whilst crossing the Sarsa rivulet, as a battle took place between the Sikh evacuees and pursuing Mughal troops.
 A Brahmin servant, named Gangu, led Mata Gujri and her two younger grandchildren to his village named Saheri, located in present-day Ropar district.
 He is said to have then deceitfully betrayed them to two Muslim officers of Morinda and the three were arrested on 8 December.
 After this, they were confined to the Thanda Burj (cold tower) located at the fort of Sirhind.
 On the same day as the execution of the younger Sahibzades, Mata Gujri died in the cold tower.
-Seth Todar Mal, whom was a benevolent and wealthy local of Sirhind, cremated the three the next day.
+Diwan Todar Mal, whom was a benevolent and wealthy local of Sirhind, cremated the three the next day.

 It is said that Todar Mal of Sirhind paid heavy price of gold coins standing on their edge to recover the bodies of Mata Gujri and the Sahibzades.